 requirements.txt), VS Code reports that deployment is complete.
 To verify that your files are deployed, expand the App Service in the Azure: App Service explorer, then expand Files:

-antenvfolder, which is where App Service creates a virtual environment with your dependencies, and verify that the packages you named in
+antenvfolder is where App Service creates a virtual environment with your dependencies.
+If you expand this node, you can verify that the packages you named in

 requirements.txtare installed in

 Right-click the App Service again and select Browse Website to view your running app (you may need to refresh the browser if the previous page was cached):

 With your App Service connected to a repository, you have a simple code-test-deploy process:

 Commit changes to your Git repository.
 Always remember this step, because the App Service extension pulls your code from the repository and won't pick up uncommitted changes!

 Deploy the code: